 The total area within the boundaries of a lot, excluding any street right-of-way, usually defined in acres or square feet.
 When applicable, lot area must be calculated above the full summer pool mark.
-Flag lot access strips and/or access easements shall not count towards the minimum lot size.

 K. Lot Depth

 The distance measured from the front lot line to the rear lot line.
 For lots where the front and rear lot lines are not parallel, the lot depth is the depth calculated at the deepest part of the lot.